-The susceptiblity of the homogeneous electron gas, as shown in Fig.~\ref{fig:homogeneous}, can be evaluated analytically in the usual way.
+We continue with the actual calculation.
+The susceptibility of the homogeneous electron gas, as shown in Fig.~\ref{fig:homogeneous}, can be evaluated analytically in the usual way.
 Following Giuliani and Vignale (chapters 4 and 5 in Ref.\ \onlinecite{GiulianiVignale}, note that we use the sign convention $\chi=-\av{nn}$ here to be consistent with the reference), we start with

 Now, we split up the integral according to the numerator and change variables $\mathbf{k}\rightarrow -\mathbf{k}-\mathbf{q}$ in the first term,

 Next, we insert $\epsilon_{\dn,\mathbf{k}}=\epsilon_{k}+B/2$, $\epsilon_{\up,\mathbf{k}}=\epsilon_{\mathbf{k}}-B/2$, where $\epsilon_{\mathbf{k}}$ is the dispersion without a magnetic field.